CHAMPIONS! Dodgers win first World Series title in 32 years

 The Dodgers started Tony Gonsolin, but he was gone by the second inning and manager Dave Roberts went back to his bullpen again and again.

-If a Game 7 was needed, ace Walker Buehler was lined up to start, with Clayton Kershaw available in the bullpen after throwing 85 pitches Sunday in Game 5 for his second win of the Series.
+If a Game 7 had been needed, ace Walker Buehler was lined up to start, with Clayton Kershaw available in the bullpen after throwing 85 pitches Sunday in Game 5 for his second win of the Series.

 The LA-tilted crowd among the pandemic-reduced total of about 11,000 was leading frequent chants of "Let's go Dodgers" in the neutral-site Series in Texas, even while Snell was keeping the Dodgers bats quiet.